n4ttt/Browser-Extensions-Collections/README.md

 # Browser-Extensions-Collections
 Browser-Extensions
-There are some browser extensions about pene i collected.
+There are some browser extensions about pene I collected.

 ## 2025/7/27
 - Cookie编辑器1.0.2_0